ElementsProject/lightning/doc/lightningd-config.5.md

 port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address.

+c-lightning also support IPv4/6 address discovery behind NAT routers.
+If your node detects an new public address, it will update its announcement.
+For this to work you need to forward the TCP port 9735 to your node.

 You can instead use *addr* to override this (eg. to change the port), or precisely control where to bind and what to announce with the *bind-addr* and *announce-addr* options.
 These will **disable** the